mrbusche/matthewbusche.com/_posts/2013-11-03-cfobjective-proposal-getting-started-with-responsive-web-design.md

 Concept of columns and grids

-Anything else you&#8217;d like to learn?
-Feel free to comment here and/or on the Trello board and if my talk is selected I&#8217;ll try to work a few suggestions in as well.
+Anything else you'd like to learn?
+Feel free to comment here and/or on the Trello board and if my talk is selected I'll try to work a few suggestions in as well.